Step by Step New CCSE Student Orientation

 Step 2: Review the Advising Conspectus

-Our conspectus establishes what academic advising is, what you can expect from us, what we expect from you, important resources to help you succeed, and an undergraduate academic milestone timeline.
+Our conspectus establishes what academic advising is, what you can expect from us, what we expect from you, essential resources to help you succeed, and an undergraduate academic milestone timeline.

 This workbook includes information for both freshmen and transfer students, therefore not everything may apply to you.
-It contains step by step guides for how to set up your web browser for registration, what to register for, and potential registration issues and how to resolve them.
-You can find the workbook by clicking the link above, or by clicking here
+It contains step-by-step guides for how to set up your web browser for registration, math placement information, and potential errors you may encounter (and how to resolve them).

 How do I find my registration time ticket information?